Mianzhi

-Mianzhi (綿志; 3 May 1768 - 19 May 1834) was Qing dynasty imperial prince and Qianlong Emperor's grandson.
+Mianzhi (綿志; 3 May 1768 – 19 May 1834), posthumous name Prince Yishun of the Second Rank, was an imperial prince of China's Qing dynasty.
+He was the second generation of the Prince Yi peerage, succeeding his father Yongxuan.

 Life

 Mianzhi was born on 3 May 1768 as the eldest son of Yongxuan.
 His mother was Wang Yuying, a servant in the prince's manor.

 He was holding a title of lesser bulwark duke until 1803, when he was promoted to the prince of the fourth rank.
 His deceased biological mother was bestowed a title of secondary consort in 1805.
 In 1809, he was granted a title of third-ranking prince.
 He had a status of Prince of the Second Rank in two terms: 1813-1815 and 1819-1823.
 In 1832, he inherited a peerage as a junwang.
 Mianzhi died on 19 May 1834 and was posthumously conferred a title "Prince Yishun of the Second Rank (多罗仪顺郡王, "yishun" meaning "virtuous and obedient").